jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 ## Libraries

-Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for libraries used throughout the project.
+Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for the custom and third-party libraries used throughout the project.

 Read the `libraries` documentation to learn more about the custom libraries developed for this project.